bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Discussion

-Behaviorally assessed consolidation is subtended by long-term changes in neuronal circuits that support the efficient retrieval and expression of memories [@dayan_neuroplasticity_2011].
-In the present study we aimed to measure the changes in activity patterns that reflect the specialization of distributed network for the execution of multiple motor sequential skills associated with consolidation.
+In the present study we aimed to measure the changes in activity patterns in a distributed network supporting the execution of multiple motor sequential skills associated with behaviorally assessed consolidation.
+Locally stable patterns of activity are here used as a proxy for the specialization of neuronal circuits that support the efficient retrieval and expression of memories.

+### Representation of finger motor sequence

 Our findings provide evidence that an extended network of regions shows reliable sequence-specific activity patterns for both consolidated and novel sequences.
 Cortically, a previously described network [@wiestler_skill_2013;@nambu_decoding_2015] encompasses bilateral supplementary and pre-motor areas, as well as posterior parietal cortices, while contralateral primary sensorimotor regions were only shown to elicit different patterns for novel sequences.